Cherreads

 He was on a bed.

 Darkness surrounded him—thick and total, like a blanket pulled too tight.
-The air felt still, stale.
-His breath echoed slightly, as if the world had shrunk around him.
+The air felt stale.
+His breath echoed faintly, as if the world had shrunk around him.

-He saw someone.
+Then—he saw someone.

-A figure, barely illuminated.
+A figure.
+Barely illuminated.

 A boy.